 Market Capitalization is an old principle that rules most trading platforms.
 It applies to cryptocurrency as well, as cryptocurrency is always looking for new ways and tools to enhance the performance of its users.
-Now you might be wondering that market capitalization is the total market value of some company’s outstanding shares of stock.
-So how can it apply in cryptocurrency?
-Let us look into more detail in the coming sections to see how this works and what market capitalization is and how it is calculated for cryptocurrency trades.
+Now you might be wondering if market capitalization is the total market value of some company’s outstanding shares of stock.
+So how can it be applied to cryptocurrency?
+Let us look into more details in the coming sections to see how this works and what market capitalization is and how it is calculated for cryptocurrency trades.

 What is Market Capitalization

 If we start from the most basic and the easiest way to understand it, market capitalization, colloquially known as market cap, indicates the market value of the outstanding shares of a company that are publicly traded.

 To calculate it one can multiply the number of shares outstanding to the current market value of one.

 Market Capitalization = Share Price * Number of Outstanding Shares